2dof/esp_control/Examples/README.md

-# 2. Class controller example - implementing OOP tutorial
+# 2. Class controller example

 This tutorial will cover:
 - Part 1: Implementing basic  p-i-d controller as class object